 The sexual abuse attorneys at Rosenfeld Injury Lawyers LLC are actively investigating claims involving abuse perpetuated by the Royal Rangers Organization, Sponsored by the Assemblies of God Church.

-Our law firm has experience prosecuting claims involving abuse in youth organizations such as the Boy Scouts of America, the Catholic Church, Church of Ladder Day Saints, YMCA, and Big Brothers Big Sisters of America.
+Our law firm has experience prosecuting claims involving abuse in youth organizations such as the Boy Scouts of America, the Catholic Church, Mormon Church, YMCA, and Big Brothers Big Sisters of America.

 Let the personal injury attorneys at Rosenfeld Injury Lawyers, LLC, explain your rights and legal options and use the best strategy to pursue and resolve a sexual abuse claim.

 Youth Sexual Assault

 Children and underage teenagers cannot consent to performing or engaging in any sexual activity involving adults.
 Recently, youth organizations, including the Royal Rangers, have faced civil lawsuits alleging inappropriate sexual conduct within the group.

 According to RAINN (Rape, Abuse & Incest National Network), a child in America becomes a victim of sexual abuse every nine minutes.
 In many cases, the sexual abuse survivors are too frightened to talk about what happened for fear of retribution or that others will not believe their claims.